itsdmd/CS207b/SchoolNexus-Server/README.md

 ### Prisma

+First, make a copy of `.env.example` and rename it to `.env`.

 #### Initialize

 Prequisites:

--   A working PostgreSQL server ([installation guide](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/))
+-   A working PostgreSQL server ([installation guide](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/)) with a database created.
--   Edit the `DATABASE_URL` environment variables to match your database server configurations.
+-   Edit `DATABASE_URL` in `.env` file to match your database server configurations.

 To initialize Prisma, run the following command: